 No visitors - able or disabled - can rent a private car or truck.

-There is no equivalent in Bermuda of the USA's Americans with Disabilities Act (ADA) or the UK's Disability Discrimination Act (DDA) 1995 (so weak and ineffective in comparison to the USA's ADA).
-Since replaced by the just-as-ineffective Equality and Human Rights Commission at http://www.equalityhumanrights.com/).
+There is no equivalent in Bermuda of the USA's Americans with Disabilities Act (ADA) or the UK's Disability Discrimination Act (DDA) 1995 (so weak and ineffective in comparison to the USA's ADA) and in the UK since replaced by the just-as-ineffective Equality and Human Rights Commission at http://www.equalityhumanrights.com/).
 Bermuda has no similar legislation protecting the rights of the disabled or physically challenged, only what is contained in the local Human Rights Acts that don't cover non-Bermudians or visitors.
-However, Bermuda recently enacted some local legislation to help protect the rights of Bermudian disabled people in the workplace.
+Airlines and cruise ships from abroad serving Bermuda don't ask or require the Bermuda Government (or any other foreign government) to comply with any of their disability-related requirements, as some disability activists believe they should.
+However, Bermuda recently enacted local legislation to help protect the rights of Bermudian disabled people in the workplace.
 The Human Rights (Unreasonable Hardship) Amendment Act 2011 became law on December 3, 2012, the UN International Day for Persons with Disabilities.
-The legislation makes it more difficult for a Bermudian or Bermuda-based employer not to hire an applicant because they are disabled.
-It states that a prospective or current employee cannot be dismissed on the grounds of their disability if it is possible to modify the circumstances of their employment to eliminate the effects of the disability without causing unreasonable hardship.
-The legislation allows those with disabilities a fair opportunity to use their skills and talents.
-It is designed to provide expanded protection for persons with disabilities from discrimination while seeking employment, or while employed.
-John Payne, acting manager of the National Office for Seniors and the Physically Challenged (NOSPC), said that in the 2000 Census 2,832 Bermudians listed themselves as disabled.

 The Bermuda Government does not require hotels, guest houses, cottage colonies, apartments, villas, shops or restaurants or sightseeing attractions or boats to make any of their facilities accessible.
 Those that do so in Bermuda anyway do so voluntarily.
 In contrast, the USA, Canada, UK, Europe, Australia, New Zealand, etc. have laws to require this.
 In general, Bermuda is not yet wheelchair-friendly.
 There have not yet been adaptations to shops or restaurants.